 UK legislation requires that pension schemes are funded prudently.
 The last funding valuation of the Scheme was carried out by a qualified actuary as at 30 September 2022 and showed a deficit of £35.3 million.
-The company is due to pay deficit contributions of £18.4m by 1 July 2023 and up to £20.2m by 1 July 2024, with the amount falling due dependent upon the Scheme's funding position ahead of the payment date which, along with investment returns from return-seeking assets, are expected to make good this shortfall by 1 July 2024.
+The company is due to pay deficit contributions of up to £20.2m by 1 July 2024, with the amount falling due dependent upon the Scheme's funding position ahead of the payment date which, along with investment returns from return-seeking assets, are expected to make good this shortfall by 1 July 2024.

 The Company also pays contributions of 15.5% of pensionable salaries in respect of current accrual and non-investment related expenses.
-A contribution of £18.4m is expected to be paid by the Company during the year ending on 31 March 2024.
+A contribution of £18.4m was paid on 30 June 2023.